krit-vardhan-mishra/SyncTax/README.md

-# YouTubeMusic
+# SyncTax

 <img src="assets/app_icon.png" alt="App icon" height="96" />

-YouTubeMusic is an offline-first Android music player and recommender app that demonstrates privacy-preserving, on-device personalization and compact ML models.
+SyncTax is an offline-first Android music player and recommender app that demonstrates privacy-preserving, on-device personalization and compact ML models.
 It combines a modern Android UI with background playback, local-first data storage, and a lightweight hybrid recommendation engine that uses Kotlin-based agents and an optional Python model via Chaquopy.

 This README gives a quick project overview, usage tips, and developer setup instructions.
 For a deeper dive into architecture, models, and implementation details, see the `Docs/` folder.